jnunemaker/brow/README.md

 A generic background thread worker for shipping events via https to some API backend.

+I've been wanting to build something like this for a while.
+This might be a terrible start.
+But its a start.

+I noticed a lot of companies copied segment's [analytics-ruby](https://github.com/segmentio/analytics-ruby) project and are using it successfully.

+So that's where I began.
+Seems safe to assume that project has been around long enough and is production hardened enough.
+I guess I'll find out. :)

+Things around here are pretty basic for now.
+But I'm looking to spruce it up and production test it over the coming months &mdash; likely with [Flipper](https://github.com/jnunemaker/flipper) and [Flipper Cloud](https://www.flippercloud.io/?utm_source=brow&utm_medium=web&utm_campaign=readme).

 ## Installation

 Add this line to your application's Gemfile: